sushidev-team/laravel-ardor/README.md

 composer require ambersive/ardor
 ```

+## Documentation

+This packages tries to offer a [Documentation](docs/overview.md) for all supported endpoints.

 ## Security Vulnerabilities

 If you discover a security vulnerability within this package, please send an e-mail to Manuel Pirker-Ihl via [manuel.pirker-ihl@ambersive.com](mailto:manuel.pirker-ihl@ambersive.com).
 All security vulnerabilities will be promptly addressed.